visioncrunch/DSA/complete_notes.md

  - ctrl + f2  select all the occurences of a word
  - ctrl + p quick open files
  - ctrl + shift + f search across files in the project
- - ctrl + fn + home - goes to starting of document
+ - ctrl + home - goes to starting of document
- - ctrl + fn + end - goes to ending of document
+ - ctrl + end - goes to ending of document
  - ctrl + f to find some words press enter to replace, esc to exit
  - f5 to debug
  - shift ctrl debug to restart debug